 Joseph Mckenna, RWU Class of 2011

 When RWU students graduate, they do so with the skills they need to build a successful career and take on important issues.
 Joseph McKenna, a first-generation college graduate, is a prime example.
-As associate director of research and evaluation for the Texas School Safety Center at Texas State University - where he earned his master’s and a doctorate in criminal Justice - McKenna conducts research examining the use of law enforcement in K-12 schools in order to put together a nationwide framework for school-based officers to use.
-He says it was his hand-on, personalized experience in the Roger Williams' Criminal Justice program that laid the foundation for his success.
+As the director of safety and security at Comal Independent School District in Texas, he's able to implement his prior research examining the use of law enforcement in K-12 schools as he keeps nearly 25,000 student across 31 different K-12 campuses safe and secure.

-"It's not just intelligence," that students require in the workforce, Mckenna says.
+"It's not just intelligence," that students require in the workforce, McKenna says.
 "There's other things that you need to be successful" and a Roger Williams education teaches you that.